 Welcome to my photography website!

-I won't label myself as any particular type of photographer - I'm yet to find a niche that feels right and the learning continues every day, but that is perhaps the most enjoyable part of the process!
+I won't label myself as any particular type of photographer - there is a freedom that comes from a lack of specialisation.
+As a surgeon, I already have one area in my life that is super-specialised, and I'm happy to keep it that way!
 Like many kids of the 80's I played around with my father's film cameras as a child and got into digital photography later - around 2009 - with an Olympus E-410, then 'upgrading' a couple of years later to a Canon 60D.
-But switching to the Fuji mirrorless system with the X-T1 in 2014 probably brought the biggest change and most progress to my personal development as a photographer.
+Progressing to the Fuji mirrorless system with the X-T1 in 2014 brought about a change and some personal development as a photographer.
 It was a joy to shoot with and the portability over the Canon system meant that I shot more with it, so coupled with a desire to learn and improve it served me well.
-2017 saw a change again, back to the DSLR world with the Nikon D850, and in 2019 I reached a stage where I found photographic peace with a 2 camera set-up consisting of the Fuji GFX 50S and the Fuji X-T3.
-In 2022 the X-T3 gave way to a Leica SL2-S, and the files I am able to capture now can fulfil any vision I am able to dream up.
-So no excuses!
+2017 saw a change again, back to the DSLR world with the Nikon D850, but it was clear that mirrorless technology was the way forward and in 2019 I moved to a 2 camera set-up consisting of the Fuji GFX 50S and the Fuji X-T3.
+In 2022 the GFX was upgraded to a 100S and the X-T3 gave way to a Leica SL2-S. The SL2-S was a brilliant system, but heavy, and walking up mountains requires gram-counting most of the time, so in 2024 I swapped it for a Q3.
+The GFX100S remains, and with the quality of these 2 systems I can't honestly find a reason to change for the foreseeable!

 The website itself is divided broadly into digital and film content.
 I feel this is a natural separation because both the process of shooting and the output are tangibly different between the two media.
 Film is then categorised into colour, black and white, and pinhole, all of which have their distinct characteristics.
 As for digital, I struggled a bit to settle on a satisfactory categorisation.
-Ultimately I went for location, because I felt that is usually the common thread that holds disparate images together, particularly when they are not originally shot as part of a specific series or project.
-Where I have shot projects I have given them the requisite gallery space, of course.
-I don't tend to shoot a great deal of portraiture or wildlife, but I'm not averse to dabbling, so they have their space too.
-Travel is a funny one, because I have been fortunate enough to do a fair bit of travelling, but the photography during trips that have another primary focus can often be very challenging.
-I therefore class my travel images very deliberately, not just clubbing together anything that includes a journey away from home.
+Ultimately I settled on time; dividing my digital portofolios in to blocks of 5 years, as I felt this showed the progress in technique, vision and intent most distinctly.
+We all go through phases of photographic growth, and there is some commonality in the themes of these phases if not with time-frames.
+Where I have shot projects I have given them the requisite gallery space too.

-The 'Interact' section hold contact details, a blog (that I infrequently update), details on ordering prints and books in the 'Shop', and details of camera club talks that I deliver in the 'Talks' section.
+The 'Interact' section holds contact details, a blog (that I very infrequently update), details on ordering prints and books in the 'Shop', and details of camera club talks that I deliver in the 'Talks' section.

 I hope you enjoy perusing the site, but I will add a disclaimer that colours on a monitor may not be as I intended (more on that below).
 The uploaded files are also optimised for the web and so not always the highest quality.
 The printed image is often the finest output for a photograph, and I would always recommend a physical print when it comes to artistic fidelity and faithful reproduction.
 But at least this gives you an idea!